 The only difference with finance is that bankers tend to earn vastly more than us mere mortals do, and they don’t seem to be producing anything tangible or offer a visible service to Joe Public.
 Most people can see that rich individuals produce a product or a service: James Dyson created the Dyson vacuum cleaners; Bill Gates produced the Microsoft suite of software products; Mark Zuckerberg gave us the world-famous Facebook social network; and so on and so forth.
 So it is an understandable misconception that bankers take money from the world without contributing to it.
 In fact, bankers and financiers provide a very significant contribution to the economy…

 Investing in the economy

 A certain category of financial institutions, known as fund managers, invest not their own money, but the money they receive from clients.
-Clients of these funds are people who want somewhere for their capital create a return on investment (ROI), but are not willing or able to perform these investment activities themselves.
+Clients of these funds are people who want their money to create a return on investment (ROI), but are not willing or able to themselves perform the research and the paperwork to carry out these investment activities.
 Fund managers perform the investment activities on behalf of their clients, so that they either provide an attractive fixed rate of return so that the fund managers bear most of the risk, or they take a cut of the profits that the fund generates, so that their profits are directly linked their performance.
 Pension funds and hedge funds are examples of these types of funds.